I sometimes get questions about ancestors,

 - I am but a distant relation to the discredited but pivotal Confederate inventor of the term The Lost Cause, Edward A. Pollard.
 E. A. Pollard was the editor of the Richmond Examiner during the Civil War.
 We do have in common a last name, and that we were both newspaper editors in Richmond.
 I am always interested in Civil War scholars researching that time period.

 - My grandfather, William Roland Miller of Norfolk, Va., was an Ensign who captained the U.S. Navy’s LCI (L) 681 across the Pacific during World War II.
-He is pictured above, at top, with 681 officers.
+He is pictured here, with other 681 officers.
+The vessels were only 158 feet long.
 I would love to hear from anyone who is interested in these landing crafts, or are related to the sailors on the ship.
 The Landing Craft Infantry (Light) ships were the “disposable” ones, built quickly and efficiently.
 Many, like his, were sent across the Pacific without escort.
 There were 923 of these vessels, built in a dozen shipyards, and were used across the globe beginning in 1943.
 All of his crew survived.
 He owns a Bausch & Lomb telescope similar to the one onboard.